simovicaleksa/store-docker/README.md

 Store Docker is an e-commerce solution for businesses interested in starting to sell online.
 It is a full featured application, with everyting a modern online store should have, including:

-- Intuitive & powerful admin dashboard
 - Modern design
-- Smooth UX
+- Smooth user experience
-- Custom, fast checkout
+- Custom checkout
-- Cart functionality
+- Cart
 - Product search, sort and filter
-- Product tracking
+- Order tracking
-- and more...
+- Powerful admin dashboard - powered by medusa.js

 # Technical

-Front end:
+Frontend:

 - TypeScript
 - Next.js (`app/` directory, with the focus on SSR with **server actions**)